Register local dedicated servers with AMS

 NAMESPACE:{namespace}:AMS:LOCALDS | Create |

 The IAM client is used to verify the identity of the AMS Simulator.
-To learn about authorization in AGS, see Authorization.
+To learn about authorization, see Authorization.

 Configure the AMS Simulator